 The program sponsors up to 10 students and faculty (per school) from colleges, universities, and post-secondary technical/trade schools to attend their local AIST Member Chapter meetings.

 Student Plant Tours

-Students at universities and post-secondary trade/technical schools that offer coursework relevant to the steel industry are eligible for funding from the AIST Foundation to cover the cost of snacks & refreshments at a meeting.
+Students at universities and post-secondary trade/technical schools that offer coursework relevant to the steel industry are eligible for funding from the AIST Foundation to cover the cost of snacks and refreshments at a meeting.
 The funding is available for student meetings during which the Steel to Students Program, AIST scholarships and the T.C.
 Graham Prize will be promoted.
-Up to US$50, each semester is available (per school).
+Up to US$150 in funding is available each semester (per school).

 Many of AIST's student chapters (through Material Advantage) conduct outreach activities with high school and middle school students in their region to promote awareness and interest in science, technology and engineering.

 AIST and the AIST Foundation sponsor Materials Camps (presented by the ASM Materials Education Foundation).
 The Materials Camps are presented to high school and middle school students and feature live demonstrations of various mechanical and physical properties of materials.
 AIST's 3D theater, called "Steel Rocks," includes a 3D tour through the steelmaking process that includes shaping and treating of steel and modern applications of the world's most recycled product.

 Material Advantage student chapters conduct more than 100 events annually to raise awareness of the important role of STEM (science, technology engineering and math) among students in grades K-12.

 The Steel to Students program provides reimbursement grants of up to US$5,000 annually to AIST Member Chapters that conduct outreach programs for students in grades K-12.
 Complete details are available for chapter officers in the Officer Resources section on the website.

 Join steel industry professionals from around the globe for the largest annual gathering of steel industry personnel in the world!

 Steel to Students Recruiting Receptions